 2009 and 2010, NSCA Technical Instructor of the Year Awards

 I became an avid electronics hobbyist at age 7, had my own radio, TV, and AV equipment repair business at age 10, and took the "tough jobs" for the radio-TV repair shop of a huge department store while in high-school and junior college in Florida.
-I got bored with college and moved to the electronics program at Pinellas County Technical Institute, where I graduated at the top of my class in 1965.
+I got bored with college and moved to the electronics program at Pinellas Technical College, where I graduated at the top of my class in 1965.

 1964-1966, EMR Schlumberger, Sarasota, FL, R&D technician in FM/FM telemetry division;